 Skin Patch Test

-This is a professional grade product, and will most likely be stronger than other similar products you may have used in the past.
-Always do a skin patch test on the inside of the elbow or behind the ear before applying the 35%, 50% or 70% Glycolic Peel Solution to any larger area.
-Behind the ear or on the inside of the elbow are recommended spots to do your patch test.
-A patch test should be done 2 days before you plan to do your peel.
-The patch test will indicate the level of skin irritation you can expect when you perform your peel.
+Always do a skin patch test before applying the Glycolic Peel Solution to any larger area.
+Behind the ear or on the inside of the elbow are recommended.
+A patch test should be done 2 days before you plan to do your peel, and will indicate the level of skin irritation you can expect when you perform your peel.

 Application of the Product

-Step 1: Thoroughly cleanse the face, neck, and hands with a clean cloth, cotton ball or sponge.
-Rinse with clean warm water and gently pat dry.
+Step 2: Thoroughly cleanse the treatment area with a facial cleanser, rinse and pat dry.
 For thicker skin types, using an exfoliating scrub for a few days before your peel will help to boost penetration and better results can be expected.

 Treatment #1: Product left on for up to 1 minute to assess skin’s tolerance.

-Step 4: Rinse product from skin with cool clean water (or use a neutralizer – recipe above).
+Step 5: Rinse 35% peel from skin with cool clean water or a neutralizer.
+For 50% and 70% peels, you must use a neutralizer – recipe above.
 Gently pat skin dry (do NOT rub skin).

-Note: Peeling of the skin is usually not common with glycolic acid, but can sometimes occur on some skin types.
+Final Note: Peeling is usually not common with glycolic peels, but can sometimes occur on some skin types.
 If your skin peels after a treatment it is very important to leave it alone, and do not pick at peeling skin – this can cause scarring.
-Let skin peel naturally, on it’s own.
-Babyface’s Pure Emu Oil can help disguise peeling, if needed.
-If you do experience peeling, then please reduce the duration of the peel time on any future peels.
-Glycolic acid should not damage the living tissue, it is meant for removing the dull top layers of skin that is already dead, but can clog pores and make skin look dull.
+Let skin peel naturally, on its own.
+Pure Emu Oil can help disguise peeling, if needed.

 Glycolic acid, water, hydroxyethylcellulose, Diazolidinyl Urea (and) Iodopropynyl Butylcarbamate